baboomerang/Graphing-Calculator-Project/README.md

 =====
 ## Motivation
-I needed a calculator earlier in my senior high school year, so I decided to build one.
-However, it took significantly longer than expected thus I don't actually need it, but it's still cool to have nonetheless.
-Plus, making a calculator at this level really exercises programming and planning skills .
+I needed a calculator earlier in my senior high school year, so I decided to build one from scratch.
+However, it took significantly longer than expected thus by the time I finished I didn't actually need it.
+It's still cool to have nonetheless.
+Plus, making a calculator at this level really exercises my programming and planning skills.

 ## Installation

 Use a Sparkfun TinyAVR Programmer or some other type of programmer and install the *attiny84keypadserial.ino* onto an Atmel Attiny 84
+Then install the *bounce2buttonsatmega328p.ino* onto an Atmel Atmega328p (Arduino UNO or barebones breadboard-able chip)

 ## Materials
 3.5" TFT 320x480 + Touchscreen Breakout Board w/MicroSD Socket - HXD8357D x 1